Underground car parks | Fire resistance

 Like any bearing pile, steel sheet piles can safely transmit vertical loads to the substratum through skin friction and toe resistance.

-Structural connection of the floors and superstructure is easy with cast in-situ concrete corbels or capping beams.
+Structural connection of the floors and superstructure is easy to execute with cast in-situ concrete corbels or capping beams.

 Using the top-down method will even allow a further reduction in construction time, since temporary anchoring or propping of the retaining wall is not necessary.